 What if I go past my due date?

 Most labours start before 42 weeks.
 If you go over your due date your midwife will give you information on your options.
-You can read more about being post dates on this NHS website, and more views here by an experienced midwife.
+You can read more about being past your due date here.
 Make sure you read about your choices fully, before you make a decision.
 Use BRAIN to help you to make your mind up, it is very helpful.